 This course is worth three credit hours.
-In addition to the scheduled class meeting times, which are the equivalent of 90 minutes per week, you should expect to do an average of 10 hours of work per week related to this course outside of class.
-This may include, but is not limited to, reading, written assignments, essays, discussion boards, study for examinations and quizzes, and other tasks as described in this syllabus.
-The time to complete these tasks is an average that represents the typical amount of time a student can expect to commit.
-Times may vary by student.
+In additional to the scheduled class meeting times, which are the equivalent of 90 minutes per week, you should expect to do an average of 20 hours of work per week related to this course outside of class.
+This may include, but not limited to, reading, written assignments, essays, discussion boards, study for examinations and quizzes, and other tasks as described in this syllabus.
+The time to complete these tasks in an average that represents the typical amount of time a student can expect to commit.
+Times may vary by students.